ThomasDarrieumerlou/Area-documentation/docs/source/index.rst

 **Area**

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and launch the start :ref:`installation`.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and launch the start :ref:`start`.

 .. note::